 - o Don't copy and paste any text from the web or from another person. - Don't provide any answer text to another student -even if it is verbal.
 Because we won't be able to tell who did the work and who copied, both students will face an honor code violation.
-In addition, providing answers does not help the other student learn. - Give credit where due.
-If you found another student's explanation or discussion post helpful, or used information from the internet, summarize rather than copy what they said and credit the source. - o If you use quotes, you must cite the source.
-To effectively answer questions, you'll need to provide additional text, providing context and/or explanation for the quote.
+Providing answers also does not help the other student learn. - Give credit where due.
+If you found another student's explanation or discussion post helpful, or used information from the internet, summarize rather than copy what they said and credit the source.